 Companies are finding their properties’ economic losses are an increasingly useful metric, noted Jack Tabor, asset analyst at The Habitat Co.

 “In addition to physical vacancy, it adds in rental concessions, collection loss and—depending on the reporting method—non-revenue units within the property,” he said.

-Formerly ignored data points are coming under greater scrutiny, according to Sacha Ferrandi, founder of San Diego-based real estate finance company Source Capital Funding.
+Formerly ignored data points are coming under greater scrutiny, according to Sacha Ferrandi, founder of San Diego-based real estate finance companies Source Capital Funding and Texas Hard Money.
 “Huge metrics often overlooked are staff turnover and third-party contractors,” she said.
 “Making these metrics more efficient can help a lot with the bottom line.”

 For companies seeking insights from current properties when planning new ones, data on usage of building amenities is very helpful.
 So said Robert Cooper, president & CEO of Embue, a Boston-based smart technology platform specifically for multifamily communities.
 “You can get real usage data by putting in building sensors, possibly tied to door locks, helping you devise security for these spaces by getting a sense of how they’re being utilized,” he said.
 “You can determine how many different people are going into the gym, when they’re using it and how many are there at any one time.”

 Crucial renting populace cohorts Generation X and Y demand greater sustainability and sensible energy utilization than their predecessors.
 That means data analytics covering energy usage will assume increasing importance.
 Moreover, those analytics will be leveraged when reporting back to residents on successful energy initiatives.

 More efficiently meeting common-space energy demands requires adding new smart analytic data points to learn where, why and how electricity, gas or water usage may be spiking across the community, Cooper said.
 “You can find out what areas of the building are using unusual amounts of energy and identify outliers,” he said.